GCoiffier/mouette/README.md

-# pygeomesh

-Geometry Processing and Mesh handling made simple using python
+`pygeomesh` is a geometry processing and mesh handling made simple using python

 ### Install